divertimentos/curso-udemy-react-the-complete-guide/README.md

 - By using state, React offers us a way to re-render something whenever some data changes.
 States makes React aware of changes dynamically.
 That's what it means to be **declarative** instead of just **imperative**.
 - When you use the function provided by `setState()`s destructured array, it will trigger a re-render in the component where you set the data update.

-## Updating State That Depends On The Previus State
+## Updating State That Depends On The Previous State

-- Sometimes, when you update a huge amount of data in the same time, like in a form for example, you can see yourself relying on a copy of your previous state that is already outdated.
+- Sometimes, when you update a huge amount of data at the same time, like in a form for example, you can see yourself relying on a copy of your previous state that is already outdated.
 To solve this, you should use this syntax instead:

 ```javascript
 // Old one: